computefoundation/gnu-linux-shell-scripting/README.md

 * This repository initially consists of 62 scripts, 2 files containing one-liners and 2 files containing aliases.

 * Each solution in this repository is continuously maintained to ensure it conforms to the *linux-shell-base* philosophy and thorougly tested to ensure it is error-free.
 This is what most of the work consists of. *Solutions are not, however, guaranteed to be error-free.*

+* All initial solutions have been created and tested in Bash only *(and not Ksh, Zsh, etc.)*, however, they are updated to be made as portable as possible.

 # Contributing